-For example, the constant 59 is assigned the int data type by default, but the constant 59L is assigned the long data type.
-59UL is typed as unsigned long int.
+For example, the constant 59 is assigned the int data type; the constant 59L is assigned the long data type; the constant 59UL is assigned the unsigned long int data type.

 Integer constant values are always nonnegative; a preceding minus sign is interpreted as a unary operator, not as part of the constant.
 If the value exceeds the largest representable integer value (causing an overflow), the compiler issues a warning message and uses the greatest representable value for the integer type.
 Unsuffixed integer constants can have different types, because without explicit specification the constant is represented in the smallest possible integer type.
+Note